muhammad-tamim/JavaScript-notes/README.md

 8. Object

 In JavaScript, any data that is not a primitive is as an object.
-There are 3 commonly used objects in JavaScript (object, function, array)
+There are 3 commonly used objects in JavaScript:
-- function
+- object
 - array
-- object
+- function

 ## Operator